-We asked Cassandra Robinson, CCIS’05, a volunteer in our Los Angeles Community a few questions about why she volunteers, and what advice she has for others.
+We asked Cassandra Robinson, KCIS’05, a volunteer in our Los Angeles Community a few questions about why she volunteers, and what advice she has for others.

-Cassandra Robinson, class of 2005 graduate of the College of Computer and Information Science, volunteers because it allows her to make connections with different people that she would not otherwise cross paths with.
+Cassandra Robinson, class of 2005 graduate of the Khoury College of Computer and Information Sciences, volunteers because it allows her to make connections with different people that she would not otherwise cross paths with.

 “I’ve done sporting events, charity events, hiking, co-op gatherings, and good old fashion happy hours.
 Each time, I was able to be a representative of my university to engage with peers.”

 Robinson feels that volunteering has strengthened her connection to Northeastern.
 She loves to meet with alumni that span years before and after her tenure, learning about the different environments they experienced at NU.
 From new buildings and the beginnings or evolutions of new colleges, to common professors, “It’s amazing to see the growth and influence of the university.”

 Robinson was born and raised in New England, but has been living in California for over 10 years.
 “I love the idea that the tendrils of Northeastern pride can reach across the country.”
 She finds her connections with the local Northeastern community very fulfilling, especially when meeting with current co-op students or prospective students.